 More than a century ago Dunn concluded, after considerable research,

 that hoosier had obscure but certain Anglo-Saxon roots, and he did not shy

 from its definition as a rough countryman.
 Why, then, did Professor

 Eoyang invent a Hoosier hussar and propose it as a university mascot?
 To

 be fair, Eoyang slickly transforms his soldier into common "grunt" with

 true Midwestern values, but he then turns him back into a mounted

 and calls for experts to dress him in splendid uniform.

-Why deny a hard-earned name, a one-time term of opprobrium, accepted with good
+Why deny "hoosier's" origin in a one-time term of opprobrium, accepted with good

 Of course Professor Eoyang may be teasing.
 He may be guying poor,